domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 If `args` is defined, the value is a map.
 A key of the map is a list of non-negative integer values representing an object.
-The length of the list must be the same as the number of the value of `args`.
+The length of the list must be the same as the number of the values of `args`.
-For a set table and a element table, an object used in the value must be from `0` to `n-1` where `n` is the number of objects defined with `object` in a domain file.
+For a set table, the items in the each set must be from `0` to `n-1` where `n` is the maximum cardinality of the set defined by the `object` fields.
 If you do not include a combination of objects as a key in the map, the default value defined in [`tables`](#tables) is used.
-If the default value is not defined, an empty set is used for set tables, and `0` is used for element, integer, and continuous tables.
+If the default value is not defined, an empty set is used for set tables, and `0` is used for element, integer, and continuous tables, and `false` is used for boolean tables.

 #### Example